Thanks for your interest in our Catalyst Grants!

 Purpose of These Grants

-Continuing our tradition of supporting new and emerging groups, our Catalyst grants provide general operating support to groups that are in the early stages of organizing.
+Continuing our tradition of supporting new and emerging groups, our Catalyst grants provide general operating support to groups that are in the early stages of organizing in New York City.
 This seed funding furthers our grantees’ ability to start or expand their community organizing work—with a focus of developing community leaders and a vision of achieving systems-based change.
 Read about our Fall 2017 Catalyst grantees.

 $5,000 or $10,000